YosysHQ/riscv-formal/docs/source/procedure.rst

 Instruction tests are available for each extension with both rv32i and rv64i base instruction sets, e.g. ``isa rv32iZbc``.
-Support for multiple extensions in the same configuration file is currently limited, with only the following combinations available:
+Support for multiple extensions in the same configuration file is currently limited, with only the following combinations available by default:

 - rv32imc
 - rv32iZba_Zbb_Zbc_Zbs